Skip to content

 Old Time Favourites

-This amazing shop in Smithfield has been providing the people of Belfast with sweet treats for over 100 years.
-They have a great range of sweets from Belfast old favourite Chelsea Whoppers to American Candy staples like candy corn.
-Why not have a look around and see what amazing treats you can find for your Halloween celebration.
+This fantastic shop in Smithfield has been providing the people of Belfast with sweet treats for over 100 years.
+They have a great range of sweets, from Belfast’s old favourite Chelsea Whoppers to American Candy staples like candy corn.
+Why not have a look around and see what amazing treats you can find for your Halloween celebration?
 They also have Halloween treats like candy skulls, perfect for trick-or-treaters or for you to eat while watching a classic horror.

 One of the oldest sweet shops in Belfast.